yoke2/suptools/README.md

 ## Dependencies

-You will notice that there are only minimal packages required by default.
-Use of other modules/functions will require additional dependencies as follows.
+You will notice that there are needed packages per module but minimal dependencies specified.

-Requirements
-- core
-    - pathlib

-Additional Requirements
+Additional packages needed
 - imgtools
     - requests
     - pillow
     - tqdm
-    - tensorflow>=2.0.0
+    - tensorflow==2.0.0
 - tftools
+    - matplotlib
+    - tensorflow==2.0.0
-    - tensorflow>=2.0.0
+    - tensorflow-addons

 ## How to use and References